 His name was Peter, in his mid sixties, a tall man with longish greying hair and slightly hooded eyes.
 While Steve and Peter’s wife Di chatted in the kitchen, we moved into the living room.
 This was over-filled, giving the impression that some items had been recently added to a place that was already fully-furnished.
 Several paintings and photos hung on the wall, with more photos on the mantelpiece.
 The two alcoves either side of the fireplace were painted a deep, ox-blood crimson, the one facing it faded gold and the others plain white.
 The double windows looked out over a garden which seemed as haphazard as the arrangement inside but in a more pleasing way.

 I took all this in and then, more slowly, resumed my scrutiny.
 There was something that I had seen but also not seen.

 We chatted for a while about this and that.
 He had lived in the area on and off for most of his life.
 He had been born in the village.
 While talking, I continued my survey of the room.
 It was like the first part of a game of Pelmanism, before the cards are turned over.

-“The problem with this place,” he was saying, “is that while the beer is wonderful you can’t buy a decent bottle of wine for miles around.
+“The problem with this place,” he was saying, “is that the beer is wonderful but you can’t buy a decent bottle of wine.
 I don’t know why.”
 His manner was affable but his eyes remained watchful.
-“Maybe I’m just fussy.
+“Maybe I’m fussy.
 Here, try some of this.
 Not bought locally, I should stress.”